srsolutionsag/GoogleAnalytics/README.md

 Enable the plugin in the plugin administration and specify your account id.

 ### History
+- `1.0.3` Feature: Added support for Google TagManager and updated plugin for ILIAS v5.4.
 - `1.0.1` Bugfix: Downloads were not tracked if the FileHandling-Patch was not installed.
 - `1.0.0` Initial release